 - Screening of video on Digital with Purpose

-- Mr. James Gowen, Chairman, Global Enabling Sustainability Initiative (GeSI) – Digital with Purpose and Vice President of Global Supply Chain and Chief Sustainability Officer, Verizon
+- Mr. James Gowen, Chairman, Global Enabling Sustainability Initiative (GeSI), Vice President of Global Supply Chain and Chief Sustainability Officer, Verizon

-- Panel discussion on country experiences with country representatives: (30mins)
+- Panel discussion on country experiences with country representatives

-- Q & A interaction with audience (15 mins)
+- Q & A interaction with the audience

 - Ms. Xiaojun Grace Wang, Deputy Director of UNOSSC